words // Zac Dubasik

 The OG Reebok Blast featured a truly unique half-and-half colorblocking.
 From one side, the shoes looked white and black.
 From the other, as you might guess, black and white.
 It was clearly the feature that made them iconic.

-For that reason alone, it was pretty odd that the original’s most important feature didn’t find its way into the cheaply executed remake, proving that Creative Director Swizz, as well as whoever ACTUALLY worked on the new version, completely missed the point.
+For that reason alone, it was pretty odd that the original’s most important feature didn’t find its way into the cheaply executed remake, proving that the team behind this shoe completely missed the point.

 8.)
 Jordan 6-17-23: